wuksoy/quartz/content/templates/monthly.md

 ## Daily Notes

 >[!bug]- Note
->the following code is meant for Obsidian DataView plugin and will not work here in the website
+>the following code is meant for Obsidian DataView plugin and currently does not work on the website

 ```dataview
 table file.mtime as "Last Modified"